-Peer support shows promise in epilepsy fightMarch 11th, 2013 in Neuroscience
+Peer support shows promise in epilepsy fightMarch 11, 2013 by Andy Mcglashen in Medicine & Health / Neuroscience

 Peer support groups show promise for combating the debilitating stigma that surrounds epilepsy in much of the developing world, according to a new study led by a Michigan State University medical student.

 The researchers report in the journal Epilepsy and Behavior that young people with the disease felt significantly less stigmatized after meeting regularly to discuss their illness.

 While drugs are widely available to reduce epileptic seizures, the stigma and discrimination that arise from those seizures is a thornier problem, said Melissa Elafros, who is pursuing medical and doctoral degrees in MSU's Department of Epidemiology and Biostatistics.

 "In Africa a lot of people think epilepsy is contagious or associated with witchcraft," she said.
 "If you're told something often enough, you start to believe it's true.
 So people with epilepsy start to internalize that stigma."

 That feeling of shame leads some people to stop seeking treatment, Elafros said.
 Children with epilepsy often drop out of school, and some adults stop looking for work.

 Peer support groups have been shown to help with other kinds of stigma, so Elafros and colleagues decided to test the groups as an intervention for epilepsy patients.

 They trained local partners to facilitate monthly meetings of support groups made up of men, women and youths from 12 to 18 years old.
 The meetings involved guided discussion among the participants of epilepsy-related challenges they'd faced and solutions they'd found.